 Balikci Sabahattin is known not only as the best fish restaurant of Sultanahmet but also in the Old City of Istanbul.
 Lonely Planet also recommends this seafood restaurant.
 Sabahattin is only a few minutes walk from the Four Seasons, the most popular 5-star hotel in Sultanahmet.

 Donerci Sahin Usta is located at Beyazit and you can come across a long queue in front of the shop, especially at lunchtime.
 The shop was opened in 1979 and it is nearby Grand Bazaar too.
 Therefore, if you happen to be nearby the shop, you should definitely try Donerci Sahin Usta.

 Donerci Sahin Usta has been in service for 40 years and its regulars never neglect to have doner there as it’s so good.
 Many people try to find this small restaurant with a map around the Grand Bazaar, as it is recommended in many international travel guides.

 Sahin Usta (Chef Sahin) claims that he is the inventor of doner in pita in Turkey.
 After working in various shops before, he opened his small shop at Beyazit.
 Although he lost his life in 2010, the taste of doner in his shop is still marvelous.

-Best Restaurants in Sultanahmet food blog post by Serhat Engul
+Best Restaurants in Sultanahmet for 2024 by Serhat Engul